 - Negligent cyclists and pedestrians - Some accidents result from trying to avoid a careless cyclist or pedestrian.
-Injuries to passengers can also occur when the accident involved the cyclist or pedestrian.
+Injuries to passengers can also occur when the accident involved a cyclist or pedestrian.
 In these situations, you may be able to pursue a claim against the person responsible.

 - Government entities or contractors - Poor signage, unsafe road conditions, and other hazards can easily lead to an accident.
 If you have been injured due to a road defect, you may be able to pursue a claim against the government or their contractors.